 - 1 pound Brussels sprouts

-- 3 Tbsp. vegetable oil, divided (I used peanut oil)
+- 3 tablespoons vegetable oil, divided (I used peanut oil)

 - 1 -2 garlic clove, minced

-- 2 Tbsp. soy sauce or tamarind sauce (if GF needed)
+- 2 tablespoons soy sauce or tamarind sauce (if GF needed)

 - 3 dried chili peppers, lightly crushed (see notes)